 Where Can You Find Current Exchange Rates?

-It’s easy to find the current market exchange rate for different currencies online, on currency trading or bank websites.
-However, if you go into your local post office, a bank branch, or an airport currency kiosk, you might see different rates to those you’ve found online.
+It’s easy to find the current market exchange rate for different currencies online, on currency trading websites.
+However, if you go into your local post office or an airport currency kiosk, you might see different rates to those you’ve found online.

 In order to make money, a currency exchange service will offer an exchange rate that is less favourable than the market rate.
 So if our example of EUR/USD 1.25 is the market exchange rate, the airport kiosk might display EUR/USD 1.22.
 So you’ll get fewer dollars for your euros and the dealer keeps the difference.